mrorigo/deep-conversational-research/QUICKSTART.md

     -   `Conversation.ts`: Defines the `Conversation` class, managing discussions within a subgroup of agents.
     -   `Network.ts`: Defines the `Network` class, responsible for managing subgroups, sharing insights, and generating the final report.
     -   `research/`: Contains research-related functionality.
-        -   `deepResearch.ts`: Implements the deep research logic, including generating search queries, and scraping content.
+        -   `deepResearch.ts`: Implements the deep research logic, including generating search queries and scraping content using Firecrawl.
-        -   `google_search.ts`: Implements the google search functionality, based on the original deep-research package.
+        -   `ddgs.ts`: Implements the DuckDuckGo search functionality.
+    -   `frontend/`: Contains the React frontend code.
+        -   `App.jsx`: Main React component.
+        -   `ConversationForm.jsx`: Component for starting a conversation.
+        -   `EventLog.jsx`: Component for displaying the event log.
+        -   `FinalReports.jsx`: Component for displaying the final reports.
+        -   `GroupConversations.jsx`: Component for displaying group conversations.
+        -   `Overview.jsx`: Component for displaying the overview.
+        -   `index.html`: Main HTML file for the frontend.
     -   `index.ts`: The main entry point of the application, responsible for parsing command-line arguments, configuring the system, and launching the conversations.
+    -   `cli.ts`: Command line interface.
+    -   `logger.ts`: Logger class for logging events.
+    -   `server.ts`: Express server to handle the frontend and websocket.
+    -   `utils.ts`: Utility functions.
+-   `docker-compose.yaml`: Defines the services, networks, and volumes for the application.
 -   `README.md`: This file, providing an overview of the project and instructions for setup and usage.
+-   `.env.example`: Example environment variables file.
+-   `package.json`: Lists project dependencies and scripts.
+-   `tsconfig.json`: Configuration file for the TypeScript compiler.

 ## Dependencies